US Open begins at Shinnecock Hills, Southampton, NY, Thursday

 Woods, who is staying on his luxury $20 million yacht Privacy in Sag Harbor, didn’t bite.

-Mickelson should also be in the twilight of his career -- he turns 48 Saturday -- but he will be roared on by an adoring New York crowd who willed him to second behind South African Retief Goosen on a tumultuous and controversial final day
+Mickelson should also be in the twilight of his career – he turns 48 Saturday – but he will be roared on by an adoring New York crowd who willed him to second behind South African Retief Goosen on a tumultuous and controversial final day in 2004.

 A first win for five years earlier this season suggests the mercurial left-hander still has the firepower to compete at the top level.
 And these days, it’s all directed at the US Open as he bids to become only the fifth player to win each of golf’s four majors after Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus and Woods.